 Robyn, and the team she leads, all work together to support clients in their claims.
 They collaborate with experts and barristers, and share their experiences to achieve the best outcomes for their clients.

-The natural progression of continuing client care sees Robyn to act as a professional deputy for clients who need assistance managing large sums of compensation, after their claim has settled.
+The natural progression of continuing client care sees Robyn to act as a professional court of protection deputy for clients who need assistance managing large sums of compensation, after their claim has settled.
 This involves advising clients on implementing the recommendations made by experts during their claim, with things such as:

 - Employing carers;